-We are upgrading our system to help you get the treatment and services you need more quickly.
+We have recently upgraded our systems to help you get the treatment and services you need more quickly.

 Income payments are not affected.